 can help you decide if a waiver seems to be overreaching.

 3. Obey the business’ safety rules.
 Safety rules sometimes seem too long to read or too burdensome to follow.
-Though they are there for your protection.
-Plus, failing to obey the rules could be an excuse
+However, they are there for your protection.
+Plus, failing to obey the rules could be an excuse for a court to

-- to hold you partially responsible under California’s comparative fault law.
+- hold you partially responsible under California’s comparative fault law.

 4. Ask whether an event organizer has accident insurance that covers participants.
 Some organizations purchase accident and liability insurance that covers participants.
-Ask to see the certificate of insurance to confirm that the policy is current and establish the policy limits.
+Ask to see the certificate of insurance to confirm that the policy is current and that the policy limits are sufficient.

 5. Make sure your medical insurance is current.
-Even better is to have current medical insurance with co-pays and a deductible you can afford.
 Event insurance may not be high enough to cover your injuries.
 A good medical insurance policy is the best way to be sure you can receive care for injuries, regardless of who is eventually held responsible.

 7. Can I still file a personal injury claim?

-In a horseback riding injury lawsuit, Mario is likely to recover damages, despite signing the waiver.
+In his horseback riding injury lawsuit, Mario is likely to recover damages despite having signed a liability waiver.
 A company’s gross negligence cannot be absolved by a liability waiver.

-- the business’ maintenance records and/or employee checklists.
+- the business’ maintenance records and/or employee checklists, and

 8. How do I release my liability when I sell my car?